Site-to-Site Internet Traffic Control: Goals and Assumptions

 Figure~\ref{fig:deploy:arch} describes \name's deployment model. \name aggregates traffic from Site A to Site B, and vice-versa, into two unidirectional bundles.
 In the egress path, the \inbox moves the in-network queues built by the bundled traffic to itself (illustrated in Figure~\ref{fig:design:shift-bottleneck}) (we describe the specific mechanism in \S\ref{s:design}).
 It can thus enforce desired scheduling policies across the traffic in the bundle.

 Our primary goal with \name is to provide control over \emph{self-inflicted} queueing, \ie when traffic from a single bundle causes a queue to build up at the bottleneck links in the network, even without any other cross-traffic.
 In the remainder of this section, we detail the conditions in which \name can achieve this goal.
-Our high-level strategy is ``do no harm''; \name detects conditions in which it cannot operate and disables itself, reverting to status-quo performance.
+Our high-level strategy is ``do no harm''; \name detects conditions in which it cannot operate and temporarily disables itself until favorable conditions return, reverting to status-quo performance in the meantime.

-\Para{Bottleneck in the middle of the network} Network administrators already have control over packets which queue within their site. \name is thus useful for moving queues that build up due to congestion in the middle of the network (\ie between a \pair).
-A recent measurement study~\cite{inferring-interdomain-congestion} indicates that inter-domain bottlenecks (such as the red bottleneck link in Figure~\ref{fig:deploy:arch}) do exist.
+\Para{Non-edge bottleneck} Network administrators already have control over packets which queue within their site. \name is capable of taking control over queues that build up anywhere between a \pair.
+Thus, deploying \name at the edge of each site captures any potential build up outside of either site's control.
+Such congestion might occur at an inter-domain link, within either site's ISP, or, if a site is managed by a cloud provider, it could even occur within its datacenter (\eg{} at the cloud provider's rate limiter, \S\ref{s:eval:realworld}).

+There is strong evidence that such non-edge bottlenecks exist.
+Dhamdhere \etal measured~\cite{inferring-interdomain-congestion} inter-domain bottlenecks such as the red bottleneck link in Figure~\ref{fig:deploy:arch}.
+Similarly, Zhu \etal found~\cite{bottleneck-of-china} that non-edge bottlenecks for transnational traffic to and from China are prevalent, and moreover that in many cases, the bottleneck for this traffic is an ISP deep inside China rather than a larger provider.
+An M-Lab technical report similarly found~\cite{mlab-tr} patterns of performance degradation linked to specific ISP interconnections in the middle of the network.
+Finally, Jin \etal found~\cite{blameit} that for WAN traffic originating from Microsoft Azure, the ``middle'', \ie on-path ASes not including the source or destination AS, is to blame for between $40$-$50\%$ of persistent congestion incidents over a one-month period.

 \Para{External congestion} Other than self-inflicted congestion, \name must coexist with traffic from external sources.

 \paragraphi{Congestion due to bundled cross-traffic} \name continues to provide benefits when the competing flows are part of other bundles from/to other sites because the rate control algorithm at each of the other {\inbox}es would ensure that the in-network queues remain small, and different bundles compete fairly with one another.
 Since each \inbox manages the self-inflicted queues for its own bundles, it can apply the appropriate scheduling policy in its per-bundle queues.